 History of Colditz Castle

-Built in the early 16th century as a hunting lodge for Friedrich III, then prince-elector (Ger.
-Kurfürst) of Saxony, it served as a temporary residence for German nobility for almost 300 years before being converted into a prison in the 19th century.
+The castle was built in the early 16th century at the peak of Renaissance Architecture as a hunting lodge for Friedrich III, who was at that time the prince-elector of Saxony.
+It then served as a temporary residence for German nobility for almost 300 years before being converted into a prison in the 19th century.

-During World War 2, Colditz gained international notoriety under the name Oflag IV-C as a German prison camp for Allied Officers.
-As such, it’s best known for the high amount of escape attempts made by the prisoners, some 35 of which actually succeeded, consisting of 12 French, 11 British, 7 Dutch, 1 Polish and one Belgian Prisoner.
+During World War II, Colditz became notorious under the name Oflag IV-C as a German prison camp for Allied Officers.
+As such, it’s best known for the high amount of escape attempts made by the prisoners.
+Of these, 35 people actually managed to escape, including 12 French, 11 British, 7 Dutch, one Polish and one Belgian prisoner.

-The amusing part is that Colditz was actually a high-security prison camp deemed escape-proof.
-By collecting mainly prisoners who had attempted escape from other camps, the Germans inadvertently created some kind of think tank of ingenious people with creative and clever ideas of how to elude their captors.
+The amusing part is that Colditz was actually a high-security prison camp meant to be escape-proof.
+By bringing together mainly prisoners who had attempted escape from other camps, the Germans inadvertently created some kind of prison-break think tank.

-Some of the more adventurous attempts were recreated for the silver screen, most famously in the 1955 film “The Colditz Story”, directed by Guy Hamilton of James-Bond-Fame.
-Apart from that, tons of books, documentaries as well as a series of board and video games attest to the persisting fascination with Colditz.
+There are some films about the more spectacular attempts, including the 1955 film “The Colditz Story”, which was directed by Guy Hamilton of James Bond fame.
+Apart from that, tons of books, documentaries and some board games and video games show the continuing fascination with Colditz.

 Visiting Colditz Castle

-The town of Colditz, which sports only around 8000 inhabitants, is located about 35km south-east of Leipzig, Saxony’s largest city, and can easily be visited during a day trip from there.
+The small town of Colditz, which has only around 8000 inhabitants, is located about 35km south-east of Leipzig, Saxony’s largest city, and is easy to visit on a day trip from there.

-The impressive castle building dominates the skyline of the town and after climbing up to the ramparts, you’ll be rewarded with great views of the surrounding landscape.
+The impressive castle building dominates the skyline of the town and after climbing up to the ramparts, we were rewarded with great views of the town and surrounding plain of the River Zwickauer Mulde.

-During your visit to the castle, you can check out the Escape Museum, detailing the various escape attempts, and take a guided tour of the other parts of the building.
+Inside, we visited the Escape Museum, which does a good job explaining the different escape attempts, and took a guided tour of the other parts of the building.

 Colditz Escape Museum

-These include tons of pieces of contraband smuggled into the prison, as well as quite a few objects that the officers tried to smuggle themselves out in.
-There’s even a secret radio station which the prisoners used to make calls to the Allies and managed to hide behind a fake wall.
+There are tons of pieces of contraband smuggled into the prison, as well as quite a few objects that the officers used as hiding places to smuggle themselves out in.
+We were especially impressed by a secret radio station hidden behind a fake wall, which was used to make calls to the Allies.

 Colditz Castle Tour